swiftlang/swift-evolution/proposals/nnnn-actors.md

 Data races are notoriously hard to reproduce and debug, because they often depend on two threads getting scheduled in a particular way.
 Tools such as [ThreadSanitizer](https://clang.llvm.org/docs/ThreadSanitizer.html) help, but they are necessarily reactive (as opposed to proactive)--they help find existing bugs, but cannot help prevent them.

 Actors provide a model for building concurrent programs that are free of data races.
 They do so through *data isolation*: each actor protects is own instance data, ensuring that only a single thread will access that data at a given time.
 Actors shift the way of thinking about concurrency from raw threading to actors and put focus on actors "owning" their local state.
 This proposal provides a basic isolation model that protects the value-type state of an actor from data races.
-A full actor isolation model, which protects other state (such as reference types) is left as future work.
+A full actor isolation model, which protects other state (such as reference types) is handled separately by [Preventing Data Races in the Swift Concurrency Model](https://gist.github.com/DougGregor/10db898093ce33694139d1dcd7da3397).

 ## Proposed solution